embtech-official/Volcano/volcano-samples/can/README.md

 Now, inside your Docker Container :

-One way to test if everything is OK with your CAN communication, you can do the following:
+One way to test if everything is OK with your CAN communication is to do the following:

 1. Use the `cansend <interface> <message>` to send CAN messages on a given interface.
 Like for example: